What to Do if Your Flight is Cancelled or Delayed During Government Shutdown

 Check the fine print in your trip insurance

 Whether you are using your credit card’s free trip insurance or you bought personal travel insurance, check the fine print to see to what extent they cover cancellations and delays.
-Insurance plans may not cover government shutdowns, shortage of workers or staffing strikes.
+Insurance plans may not cover government shutdowns, shortage of workers, staffing strikes or war.

 Know your Passenger Rights During Flight Cancellations & Delays